Chinese religious culture: a research guide.

 Revue bibliographique de Sinologie (Nouvelle série) This

-is the best alternative resource for finding secondary literature in Western
+was the best alternative resource for finding secondary literature in Western

 languages, as well as Chinese and (some) Japanese.
 More info below.
+The new series appeard from 1983 until 2006 (covering up to 2005).

 Barend ter Haar, "Towards